 Lake Como, Lago di Como in Italian, is Italy's most popular lake and also its deepest.
 It is shaped like an inverted Y, giving it a long shoreline, and it is surrounded by mountains and hills dotted with beautiful villas and resort villages.
 There are good hiking paths, boat trips, and water activities.

-Since Roman times, Lake Como has been a top romantic travel destination.
-It's and a great spot for photography and is also a popular getaway for Romans who want to escape the city, particularly in the summer.
+Since Roman times, Lake Como has been a top travel destination.
+It's and a great spot for photography and is also a popular getaway for Italians from cities like Rome, Milan, and Torino who want a break from their cities, particularly in the summer.

 Lake Como is in the region of Lombardy and is part of the northern Italian Lakes District.
 It lies between Milan and the border of Switzerland with its southern tip about 40km north of Milan.